ilias404/ISO-27001-Aligned-AI-SOC/README.md

 Follow this step-by-step setup guide to provision the complete security operations center laboratory topology.

 ### 6.1 SIEM Infrastructure Deployment
-1. Download the deployment virtual engine footprint package for **Wazuh 4.14.4** directly from the official repository portal.
+1. Download the deployment virtual engine footprint package for **Wazuh 4.14.4** directly from [here](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html).
 2. Open VirtualBox and use the **Import Appliance** feature to load the OVA package file.
 3. Configure virtual resource allocations to at least **2 vCPUs** along with **4GB of RAM**.
 4. Set the Network adapter setting to use the shared isolated `NAT Network` option.